udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 In the future we are considering:

 1. either implementing the zkSNARKs in the protocol level to meet the rigorous privacy requirement of data sensitive rules;
-2. Or other emerging technologies such as [Solidus]( https://eprint.iacr.org/2017/317.pdf) for more streamlined privacy architecture.
+2. or other emerging technologies such as [Solidus]( https://eprint.iacr.org/2017/317.pdf) for more streamlined privacy architecture;
-3. Quantum computing resistance will be placed in our road map in the next couple of years to keep our platform up to date and future proof.
+3. quantum computing resistance will be placed in our road map in the next few years to keep our platform up to date and future proof.

+As required by many states, KYC is integrated with most blockchain exchanges and some blockchain applications.
+KYC means that people's identifiable information is stored somewhere central.
+UDAP does not store

 #### 7.5 Key Rings and Identity